On fast charged particles scattering on periodic planes of atoms: Discussion

-has common features with the coherent differential cross section in the problem of scattering of fast charged particles on a system of parallel planes with a uniform distribution of atoms in the Born approximation \cite{Born}.
+has common features with the coherent differential cross section for the problem of scattering of fast charged particles on a system of parallel planes with a uniform distribution of atoms considered in the Born approximation \cite{Born}.

+Also, it is important to define the applicability region of these calculations.
+Based on \cite{RainC}, the eikonal approximation for this case is applicable when $pR/(2Z|Q|\alpha) \gg n_{yz} L_z^2$.
+For chosen particles and other fixed target parameters, $A$ defines longitudinal size of the target.
+For example, for incident electrons or positrons (|Q|=1) and for parameters of (110) Si planes, $L_z[\mu \text{m}]=0.026 \ A$, meaning we considered the target of 0.26 $\mu \text{m}$ longitudinal size.
+The necessary energy of the incident electrons (positrons) for the applicability condition is $\varepsilon[\text{GeV}] \gg 20 \ (L_z[\mu \text{m}])^2$, meaning $\varepsilon \gg 1.35 \ \text{GeV}$ for this case.
+For thicker targets, the required energy of incident particles increases quadratically.

 \FloatBarrier \begingroup